 Notes: And look at this!!
 If those people who became unsaved, return later and truly seek God, then God will "graft them back in"!!
 God gives us a lifetime to truly seek Him and grow spiritually.
 As long as you're still alive you can fix it.
 But after death it's too late, even if you try blaming the church for it.
 Exactly as described in the Parable of the Ten Virgins in Matthew 25:1-13.

 Every verse in the Bible that says in one sentence something like "believe in Jesus and you're saved...", is meant as a high-level statement.
-Thousands of other verses clearly elaborate on how to do that.
+Thousands of other verses and parables clearly elaborate on how to do that.